 Our operations in countries outside the U.S. are accompanied by various risks, including financial risks.
-Relationships with customers and terms of sale vary by country, often with longer-term receivables than are typical in the U.S. Currency exchange rate fluctuations can affect net sales from, and the profitability of, operations outside the U.S. We attempt to hedge these exposures to reduce the effects of foreign currency fluctuations on net earnings.
+Relationships with customers and terms of sale vary by country, often with longer-term receivables than are typical in the U.S. However, we typically secure the receivables from outside the U.S. with a letter of credit, bank guarantee or partial payment in advance.
+Currency exchange rate fluctuations can affect net sales from, and the profitability of, operations outside the U.S. We attempt to hedge these exposures to reduce the effects of foreign currency fluctuations on net earnings.
 In addition, although we do not have the intention to do so, the repatriation of certain earnings of our foreign subsidiaries may result in substantial U.S. tax cost.